Mark Antony: Gallic wars

 Meanwhile, the alliance among Caesar, Pompey and Crassus had effectively ended.
-Caesar's daughter Julia, who had married Pompey to secure the alliance, died in 54 BC while Crassus was killed at the Battle of Carrhae in 53 BC.
-Without the stability they provided, the divide between Caesar and Pompey grew ever larger.
-Caesar's glory in conquering Gaul had served to further strain his alliance with Pompey, who, having grown jealous of his former ally, had drifted away from Caesar's democratic Populares party towards the oligarchic Optimates faction led by Cato.
-The supporters of Caesar, led by Clodius, and the supporters of Pompey, led by Titus Annius Milo, routinely clashed.
-In 52 BC, Milo succeeded in assassinating Clodius, resulting in widespread riots and the burning of the senate meeting house, the Curia Hostilia, by Clodius' street gang.
-Anarchy resulted, causing the senate to look to Pompey.
-Fearing the persecutions of Lucius Cornelius Sulla only thirty years earlier, they avoided granting Pompey the dictatorship by instead naming him sole consul for the year, giving him extraordinary but limited powers.
-Pompey ordered armed soldiers into the city to restore order and to eliminate the remnants of Clodius' gang.
+Caesar's glory in conquering Gaul had served to further strain his alliance with Pompey, who, having grown jealous of his former ally, had drifted away from Caesar and towards Cato and his allies.
+The domestic political situation in Rome was tense, with multiple politicians leading large street gangs.
+Two important ones, were led by Clodius and his rival Titus Annius Milo.
+In 52 BC with elections unable to be held by the gangs' open violence and obstruction from radical tribunes, Milo encountered Clodius on a road outside Rome (both with entourages), which ended with Clodius' death.
+The violent ad hoc funeral held for Clodius resulted in widespread rioting and the destruction of the senate house, the curia Hostilia.
+Elevating Pompey to restore order and hold elections, the senate induced his election as sole consul.
+Fully secure in his political position, Pompey distanced himself from Caesar over the following years.

 Antony remained on Caesar's military staff until 50 BC, helping mopping-up actions across Gaul to secure Caesar's conquest.
-With the war over, Antony was sent back to Rome to act as Caesar's protector against Pompey and the other Optimates.
-With the support of Caesar, who as Pontifex Maximus was head of the Roman religion, Antony was appointed the College of Augurs, an important priestly office responsible for interpreting the will of the gods by studying the flight of birds.
+With the war largely over, Antony was sent back to Rome to act as Caesar's protector.
+With the support of Caesar, Antony was appointed to the College of Augurs, an important priestly office responsible for interpreting the will of the gods by studying the flight of birds.
 All public actions required favorable auspices, granting the college considerable influence.
 Antony was then elected as one of the ten plebeian tribunes for 49 BC.
-In this position, Antony could protect Caesar from his political enemies, by vetoing any actions unfavorable to his patron.
+In this position, Antony could protect Caesar from his political enemies, by vetoing actions unfavorable to his patron.